Despite no stage event, Sony could have a lot to showcase for attendees at Gamescom.

 Thankfully, I don’t believe PlayLink will be the only thing for attendees to try out at Sony’s booth.
 Given how soon it will be releasing, Uncharted: The Lost Legacy should be on hand to try out.
 Gran Turismo Sport will be Sony’s next big exclusive on the PS4 and we’ll hopefully get a look at how the career mode works.
 The overall nature of it, which seems to indicate more training than an actual campaign, hasn’t rubbed fans the right way.
 Regardless, a presence at Gamescom will allow fans to see how it works while those interested in the multiplayer and online racing can also have something to try.
 That is, unless Sony brings an older build that doesn’t showcase the career mode.

-"As for Days Gone, Spider-Man and God of War, it’s hard to say.
+"As for Days Gone and Spider-Man, it’s hard to say.
 You’d think Sony would want to actually promote these games with demos and whatnot."

 Knack 2 will also probably be there.
 Given how much I – and the rest of the world – cared about the original Knack, this could be lame.
 Then again, early impressions have been positive.
 With a release on September 5th, I’m actually thinking that Sony will promote Destiny 2 more than Knack 2 at Gamescom.
 But hey, it will likely be there to play.

 Enough about this year though.
-Will the big names of 2018 and beyond, namely Days Gone, Spider-Man, God of War, Ni no Kuni 2: Revenant Kingdom, The Last of Us: Part 2, Detroit: Become Human and Death Stranding be at the event?
+Will the big names of 2018 and beyond, namely Days Gone, Spider-Man, Ni no Kuni 2: Revenant Kingdom, The Last of Us: Part 2, Detroit: Become Human and Death Stranding be at the event?

 First off, let’s start with some confirmed games.
 Detroit: Become Human will indeed be at Gamescom in the form of a demo.
 We don’t know about the demo’s content but this let attendees see the extent of the decision making first-hand.
 With a release set for 2018, it makes sense for Quantic Dream to actually begin hyping up the game and getting it in more hands.
 Ni no Kuni 2: Revenant Kingdom hasn’t been outright confirmed as present but an official Gamescom 2017 trailer has been making the rounds.
 It’s only a few months out so it makes sense that it will be present on the show floor.